lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Otherwise these options can be sent as a Compression Residue (fixed or variable length).

 ## CoAP option Uri-Path and Uri-Query fields

-These fields are unidirectional and MUST NOT be set to bidirectional in a Rule entry.
-They are used only by the client to access a specific resource and are never found in server responses.

 Uri-Path and Uri-Query elements are a repeatable options, the Field Position (FP) gives the position in the path.